nextdotxyz/the-modern-cpp-challenge/math-problems/04-largest-prime-smaller-than-given-number/instructions/instructions.md

 ### Implementation

 To find the largest prime smaller than a given number you should first write a function that determines if a number is prime and then call this function, starting from the given number, towards 1 until the first prime is encountered.
 There are various algorithms for determining if a number is prime.

+One such algorithm is seeing if the number is divisible by any values smaller than itself.
+If there is even one value smaller than itself, but not 1 and is divisble then the number is not prime.